TamerTas/kubernetes/docs/proposals/config_data.md

 * Hard to change dynamically as needed by continuous services.
 * Hard to change in different versions that may support different configuration options.

+## Use Cases

+1. Be able to load API resources as environment variables into a component.
+2. Be able to load API resources as mounted volumes into a component.
+3. Be able to update mounted volumes after a change to the API resource.
+4. Be able to configure components using an API resource instead of command-line flags.

 ## Solution

-A new ``ConfigData`` resource is proposed to solve the aforementioned problems that is stored in ``etcd`` and distributed to interested/necessary components through the API server.
+A new ``ConfigData`` API resource is proposed to address these problems.

 The ``ConfigData`` architecture will be very similar to that of ``Secrets``.